Tuition-Free Online Colleges in New Mexico 2026

 New Mexico Opportunity Scholarship

+This program is available to recent high school graduates, adult learners returning to school, and part-time students who meet residency and enrollment requirements.
 To qualify, you must complete the Free Application for Federal Student Aid (FAFSA) and enroll in an eligible certificate or degree program at a public institution.
-This scholarship is often described as “last-dollar,” meaning it may cover remaining tuition costs after other grants and aid are applied.
+When combined with other forms of aid, the scholarship can eliminate out-of-pocket tuition costs for many New Mexico residents.

 New Mexico Lottery Scholarship